 Individual research or travel grants offered by ORS (expand below or visit ORS website here):

 - VPR Travel Grants are provided for faculty in areas supported by SSHRC to attend conferences to present a paper (including the presentation of a poster in a poster session), to serve as a keynote speaker or in the case of faculty in the School for the Contemporary Arts, to present one’s own creative work to a peer group.
 Faculty are eligible for this grant once every two years.
 Presently, it covers airfare (domestic: $500; international: $1,200).

 - SSHRC Small Grants support scholarly research in the contemporary arts, humanities and social sciences for expenses up to a maximum of $7,000.
 A lead applicant, together with one or more eligible coinvestigators may apply in a single application for up to a maximum of $10,000.

-Workshops or visiting speaker grants offered by FASS (visit FASS website here):
+Workshops or visiting speaker grants offered by FASS (expand below or visit FASS website here):

 - FASS Rapid Response Grant provide ssupport for continuing faculty members in the Faculty of Arts and Social Sciences (FASS) to address current topics of general interest both promptly and publicly.
 A maximum of $5,000 will be available once per calendar year for continuing FASS faculty members to host an event.
 Multi-Faculty events will be supported only if other Faculties match FASS support (to a maximum of $5,000).
 Applications may be submitted at any time to the Associate Dean, Research; support is contingent on availablility of funds in the Dean's Office.
 All applications must be supported by Department, School or Program Chairs/Directors.
 FASS Rapid Response Fund events must be explicitly targeted for community engagement and must be open to the public.
 Faculty members will be expected to work with the FASS Communications Officer to publicise their event.